This is one of several user guides on specific topics. The directory for all user guides is here.

 If you get such a warning, you can do one of several things: 1) change your shaper to something more likely; 2) use a fairly detailed recipe instead of the shaper; or 3) select a higher value for Max Shuffles and try to generate it again; or 4) give up—maybe you requested that odd configuration by accident.

 One more thing about long-running generators: if you set “Number of Deals” to something other than 1, after hitting Max Shuffles on the first attempt the program will start over from zero shuffles on the next attempt and will probably hit the Max again, and so on until it has tried it for all of your Number of Deals.
-So if you make a shaper with 37 HCP in one hand, and you request 128 deals and you have Max Shuffles set to its highest value, be prepared to watch it run for a long time.
+So if you make a shaper with 37 HCP in one hand, and you request 128 deals and you have Max Shuffles set to its highest value, be prepared to watch it run—and report failure—for a long time.